S3sc0/laravel-learnin-containerized/README.md

 ## TO DO
+- [ ] configure vscode to run inside the container.
 - [ ] do a check if the script fails (if so run docker logs).
 - [ ] use colors for the output.
-- [ ] use volumes for the database and your laravel project folder.
+- [x] use volumes for your laravel project folder.
+- [ ] use volumes for the database.